Kossit73/Broiler_chicken_Financial_Model/README.md

    line charts for DSCR and long-range revenue/EBITDA/net-income/free-cash-flow trends.

-Download buttons appear on every table so you can export the current view as CSV files without rerunning the CLI.
+Each workspace includes CSV download buttons keyed to the active scenario so you can export the current view without rerunning the CLI.
+The Production & revenues tab also exposes an **Excel export** card—click *Prepare Excel Model* to generate a multi-sheet workbook and download it directly from the browser.

+Open the **AI & Machine Learning Settings** expander in the Advanced analytics tab to configure optional forecasting and narrative preferences.
+The settings panel stores values per scenario and supports multiple providers, model names, and narrative focus areas.

 ## Revenue schedules helper (optional)